Building the perfect dealer incentive program

 Here’s why investing in sales incentive software for your incentive program is an important strategic move:

-You’ll more fully engage programme participants: Software lets you maximise participant involvement and drive optimal results.
-From tracking progress to providing real-time feedback, to automating follow-ups and other tasks, the right incentive software ensures participants remain actively engaged throughout the program.
+• You’ll more fully engage program participants: Software lets you maximize participant involvement and drive optimal results.
+From tracking progress to providing real-time feedback to automating follow-ups and other tasks, the right incentive software ensures participants remain actively engaged throughout the program.

-Influence behaviour as targets near: A static, one-size-fits-all approach that isn’t responsive to the particular circumstances of a dealer doesn’t provide anywhere near as much emotional pull as a system that can point out when targets are close to being achieved and encourage dealers and their salespeople to stay the course.
-Whether it's providing additional reminders, personalised messages encouraging continued effort, or tips to better achieve sales goals, the right software solution’s targeted interventions are designed to drive performance.
+• Influence behavior as targets near: A static, one-size-fits-all approach that isn’t responsive to the particular circumstances of a dealer doesn’t provide anywhere near as much emotional pull as a system that can point out when targets are close to being achieved and encourage dealers and their salespeople to stay the course.
+Whether it's providing additional reminders, personalized messages encouraging continued effort, or tips to better achieve sales goals, the right software solution’s targeted interventions are designed to drive performance.

-Facilitate communication: Communication with participants is key.
-Through automated and personalised newsletters and updates, you can stay front-of-mind throughout your incentive campaign, communicating important information and fostering ongoing engagement.
+• Facilitate communication: Communication with participants is key.
+Through automated and personalized newsletters and updates, you can stay front-of-mind throughout your incentive campaign, communicating important information and fostering ongoing engagement.

 So who in your dealer network should you target?
 The choice of target audience will largely depend on your specific goals and objectives.